SoftwareStartups/vftasks/README.txt

 =========================

   Examples on how to use vfTasks APIs are located in example/src.
-  See http://www.vectorfabrics.com/content/products/vftasks for the example documentation.
+  See http://www.vectorfabrics.com/content/products/vftasks for the example documentation or example/doc for offline documentation.

 Copyright